 If you have very hard water, you may find that nothing works well with your cloth diapers.
 In general, you can control up to about 15 to 16 grains of water hardness with detergents and water conditioners.

 If your water contains over 15 or 16 gpg of hardness (260 ppm), special softening equipment is usually needed for best results.
 (Source: University of Nebraska-Lincoln) Installing a rental or purchased water softening unit will save you money in the long run, as it will reduce the detergents, household and personal cleaners you need, and extend the life of clothing, appliances, and kitchen and bathroom fixtures.

 There are conflicting opinions on vinegar in the cloth diaper world.
-Lots of manufacturers and cloth diaper retailers suggest adding a half cup of vinegar to the final rinse to soften your diapers.

 However, I learned first-hand that vinegar can make hard water problems even worse when cleaning cloth diapers!
 The reason for this is that vinegar can bind to the minerals and react to creating an all new level of stinkiness!
 (Source: My Cloth Diaper Stash) These stinkiness problems can get even worse if you are using synthetic fibers, such as microfiber and polyester fleece.

 Water softener agents and conditioners are generally sold in the laundry section of home improvement and big-box stores.
 (Source: Wisegeek)